Effective as of: 02.15.2025

 General Considerations: Purpose

-This document sets forth principles, procedures, criteria for appointment and promotion, and retention pertaining to faculty activities in the University.
+This document sets forth principles, procedures, and criteria for appointment, promotion, and retention pertaining to faculty activities in the University.
+The designation “faculty” includes all employees of AUA who have faculty contracts and who bear one of the faculty titles listed on pages 2-3 of this policy.

 Obligations of the University to its faculty members and of the faculty to the University